Admissions Policies and Procedures

 Student Orientation and Testing Programs

 All new undergraduate students are expected to take placement tests (math and foreign language) and attend an orientation program (advisement and registration for classes) prior to their enrollment.
-Information on these programs may be obtained electronically at http://orientation.sc.edu or by calling 803-777-2780.
+Information on these programs may be obtained electronically on the Office of New Student Orientation's website or by calling 803-777-2780.
 Summer orientation days for parents, freshmen, and transfers are held in June and early July.
 Abbreviated orientations are also held immediately prior to classes beginning in August, January, and summer school.
 Optional programs include: Welcome Week, a fall, week-long schedule of events designed to ease the students’ transition to the University environment; and University 101, a semester-long, freshman seminar course offered for University credit.

 Math and Foreign Language Placement Examinations